 The campaign tactics of both Bushes led directly to the success of Donald Trump, whose genius has been to skip even the little toe of truth.
 Trump lies outright and plays the race card openly.
 George H.W.
 Bush may have voted against him, but Trump and his tactics, and the state of the Grand Old Party, are now the biggest part of Bush’s legacy.
-Lee Atwater, Karl Rove, Roger Ailes… these are the men whom Bush and his son empowered and who gave us the black state of politics in 2018.
+Lee Atwater, Karl Rove, Roger Ailes… these are the men whom Bush and his son empowered and who gave us the broken state of politics in 2018.

 Nobody doubts that politicians, like all of us, are imperfect.
 There are very flawed people who get great things done, upright people who end up fomenting disasters, and all types in between.
 For George H.W.
 Bush, sadly, the legacy is that of an upright man who enabled and promoted the worst instincts in his party in ways that have been very destructive to American politics.
 It’s too bad.